smoeding/puppet-openssl/REFERENCE.md

 Data type: `Optional[String]`

 The file group used for the resource.
-The default value is operating system dependent.

 Default value: `undef`